in28minutes/java-cheat-sheet/README.md

 }
 ```

-LetÕs use the CricketScorer class.
+Let's use the CricketScorer class.
 ```
 public static void main(String[] args) {
 CricketScorer scorer = new CricketScorer();